fleetdm/fleet/docs/Using Fleet/Scripts.md

 Shell scripts are supported on macOS and Linux.
 All scripts will run in the host's (root) default shell (`/bin/sh`).
 Other interpreters are not supported yet.

 PowerShell scripts are supported on Windows.
-Other types or scripts are not supported yet.
+Other types of scripts are not supported yet.

 Script execution is disabled by default.
 Continue reading to learn how to enable scripts.